KDE/documentation-docs-kdenlive-org/effects_and_compositions/transitions/affine.rst

 Provides keyframable animated affine transformations with dissolve functionality.

 In many applications, this transition can be used instead of a :ref:`composite` transition and this provides a workaround to the composite transition  "green tinge" bug reported by some.
-(Mantis #`2759 <http://www.kdenlive.org/mantis/view.php?id=2759>`_)
+(Mentioned in legacy Mantis bug tracker ID 2759)

 Example 1